nnhsse202223/intelligent-grouping/README.md

 * Instructions for the fullscreen mode
   * From the view class screen, click the "Create Grouping" button
   * On the create grouping page, select the fullscreen icon
-  * Click on the X button in the top right to exit the fullscreen mode
+  * Click on the 'x' button in the top right to exit the fullscreen mode

 ## Exporting A CSV File From Infinite Campus
 * First open up campus tools on Infininte Campus: